SCCM Configure Settings for Client PKI certificates ConfigMgr

 If you chose HTTPS or HTTP, choose Use client PKI certificate (client authentication capability) when available when you want to use a client PKI certificate for HTTP connections.
 The client uses this certificate instead of a self-signed certificate to authenticate to site systems.
 This option is automatically chosen if you choose HTTPS only.

-When clients are detected on the Internet or configured for Internet-only client management, they always use a client PKI certificate.
+Clients who are detected on the Internet or configured for Internet-only client management always use a client PKI certificate.

-5. Choose Use PKI client certificate (client authentication capability) when available
+5. Choose to Use a PKI client certificate (client authentication capability) when available

 6. Choose Modify to configure your chosen client selection method for when more than one valid PKI client certificate is available on a client, and then select OK.
 I don’t have more than one client PKI certificate; hence I didn’t modify this in my lab environment.